cert-orangecyberdefense/datalake/docs/Add_threats.md

 > -e to change the environment {preprod, prod},  default is **prod**

-*Currently the result outputted with `-o` depends of the API endpoints call:
+*Currently the result outputted with `-o` depends on the API endpoints call:
+* The bulk one will only return the hashkeys of the created threats.
+This is the default behavior.
 * The classic one will return all the details about created threats.
-* The bulk one will only return the hashkeys of the created threats.
-This is the default behavior, unless option `--link` and/or `--no-bulk` is used
+This endpoint can be forced with the option `--no-bulk`